All Indiana University units and employees.

 Eligible Moving Expenses

-Expenses associated with the transportation of household goods and personal effects from prior residence to new residence are eligible as moving expenses, including costs of packing, shipping and unloading.
+Expenses associated with the transportation of household goods and personal effects from the prior residence to the new residence are considered eligible moving expenses, including the costs of packing, shipping and unloading.
 Also included is the storage of household goods within any period of 30 consecutive days between the move from the prior residence and arrival at the new residence.

 Eligible Travel Expenses

 Expenses for travel from the former residence to the new residence are typically eligible for reimbursement as moving expenses.
 Travel expenses are limited to one trip, one way, per family member.
 The actual costs of transportation and lodging incurred en route are considered eligible moving expenses.
 Mileage reimbursement will be made based on IRS guidelines.
 Note: The mileage reimbursement is typically less than the standard mileage paid for business travel.
 See the link to IRS Mileage Rates in the Related Information section.

 The following payments made to an in-coming university employee cannot be made as non-taxable payments or reimbursements of moving expenses under IRS guidelines (see Related Information section below).
 Payments for the following types of expenses will be treated as taxable compensation to the employee and will be included in the employee’s W-2 wages.
 These expenses must be paid utilizing the Supplemental Payroll Voucher process, which falls outside the scope of the Moving Expense Policy and associated dollar limitations: